osm2vectortiles/osm2vectortiles/docs/serve-raster-tiles-docker.md

 ## Use the Map from Leaflet

-The server will now provide a TileJSON endpoint at the service url of the map.
+The server will now provide a TileJSON endpoint at the service URL of the map.
 For this example the TileJSON endpoint is http://localhost/mapbox-studio-osm-bright/index.json.
 You can reference this TileJSON endpoint in the leaflet configuration.